allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 `mongorestore` can use those definitions to rebuild indexes on _destination collection_.

-Unfortunatelly it occurred that rebuilding indexes on _destination collection_ after _transfer_ phase (before starting _synchronization_ process) with `mongorestore` tool lengthed entire `mongorestore` process, preventing us from emptying the queue in the meantime.
+Unfortunatelly it occurred that rebuilding indexes on _destination collection_ after _transfer_ phase (before starting _synchronization_ process) with `mongorestore` tool lengthened entire `mongorestore` process, preventing us from emptying the queue in the meantime.
 It resulted with growing queue of events to synchronize, ending up with overall longer migration times and higher resources utilisation.
 We've came to a conclusion, that we must rebuild indexes, while at the same time, keep sending events from queue to _destination collection_.